Radu45/Real-time-traffic-sign-detection-and-distance-estimation-/README.md

 This project is part of a bachelor thesis and focuses on detecting objects (in this case traffic signs), classifying them and estimating the distance to them using stereo vision and deep-learning object detection models.

-This sytem integrates YOLOv8l for object detection and classification, and stereo vision triangulation for depth estimation, both of them running in real time using frames from two synchronized cameras.
+This sytem integrates YOLOv8l for object detection and classification, and stereo vision triangulation for depth estimation, all of them running in real time using frames from two synchronized cameras.

 # Project overview